-If you’re toying with the idea of trying out some essential oils, you’re probably wondering what could possibly go wrong.
+If you’re toying with the idea of trying out some essential oils, you’re probably wondering what could go wrong.
 It seems like there wouldn’t be too much of a risk with oil that you rub on your skin or use as an air freshener.
-Even Duke University and other esteemed institutions are looking at using essential oils to help patients heal and recover.
+Even Duke University and other esteemed institutions are looking at using essential oils to heal and recover patients.

-Just like dietary supplements, essential oils are not tested or regulated in the United States – it’s the Wild West because they do not state that they are treating a specific disease.
-This is akin to how “heart healthy” is allowed on food and supplement labels without regulation, but “prevents heart disease” is a different story entirely.
-The FDA has issued warnings to three companies recently for marketing their products specifically for the treatment of serious health conditions like cancer, brain injury, Alzheimer’s disease, autism, and ADHD.
+Like dietary supplements, essential oils are not tested or regulated in the United States – it’s the Wild West because they do not state that they are treating a specific disease.
+This is akin to how the term “heart-healthy” is allowed on food and supplement labels without regulation, but “prevents heart disease” is a different story entirely.
+The FDA has recently issued warnings to three companies for marketing their products specifically for the treatment of serious health conditions like cancer, brain injury, Alzheimer’s disease, autism, and ADHD.

 Unfortunately, people are very motivated by the word “natural,” which means absolutely nothing on the labels of food, supplements, or essential oils.
-However, no one has died from the inhalation or from skin application of essential oil to date.
-Still, in rare cases, aromatherapy can cause rashes, asthma, headaches, liver damage, nerve damage, and harm to a fetus (essential oils cross the placenta).
+However, no one has died from the inhalation or skin application of essential oil to date.
+In rare cases, aromatherapy can cause rashes, asthma, headaches, liver damage, nerve damage, and harm to a fetus (essential oils cross the placenta).
 Again, this is in very rare cases.
-To avoid any risk of skin irritation, mix one-part essential oil into five parts carrier oils, such as coconut oil before applying it.
-Unfortunately, ingestion of essential oil has been linked to death.
-An oil can have a completely different effect when ingested, so an oil that is used to prevent coughs when inhaled can cause seizures when ingested.
+To avoid any risk of skin irritation, mix one-part essential oil into five parts of carrier oils, such as coconut oil.
+Unfortunately, the ingestion of essential oil has been linked to death.
+An oil can have a completely different effect when ingested, so the oil used to prevent coughs when inhaled can cause seizures when ingested.
 Ingesting essential oils can lead to drug interactions and medical contraindications that you wouldn’t necessarily expect.